 Many of the warning signs and indicators of CSE tend to refer to adult perpetrators, e.g. associations with older boyfriends / girlfriends, relationships or associations with risky adults and / or entering or leaving vehicles driven by unknown adults.
 As per the revised definition of CSE it "occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity".
 The key element of CSE is the imbalance of power and control within the exploitative relationship.
 Many CYP are not aware of the exploitation as they have a genuine belief that they are loved by their boyfriend / girlfriend or are acting in accordance with their peers.
-CYP are often recruited into exploitation by those who they trust, those of a similar age and with similar hobbies, often the nature of Child on child exploitation, schools and youth clubs are also locations where children and young people can be exploited.
+CYP are often recruited into exploitation by those who they trust, those of a similar age and with similar hobbies, often the nature of child on child exploitation encompasses a sense of peer pressure and wanting to fit in.
+In child on child exploitation, schools and youth clubs are also locations where children and young people can be exploited.